Growing dragon fruit from cuttings is usually much faster than growing them right from seeds. Let's see how now:

 If your cuttings haven't got any roots yet, let them dry in shade for about 2-7 days.
 The wounds will dry out & callus over.
 You'll see some brown color at the end of the cactus.

 You can also use fungicide like Benlate C (0.1% concentration) to soak the cuttings for 5 minutes to cleanse off some bad guys.
 Once it's dry & clean, pre-plant the cuttings in the ground or containers.
 Doing it this way significantly reduces root rot.
-If you plant it straight away when you first get it, it might get rot.
+If you plant it straight away when you first get it, it might get some rot.

 Make sure we put some good perlite, rocks or similar things to increase the drainage.
-It's good if the nursery medium has the same or similar pH as the one you're about to plant your cuttings in.
+It's good if the nursery medium has the same or similar pH as the soil/medium you're about to plant your cuttings in.

 After about 10-20 days, you can see some new string roots shooting out.
 After about 2 months, you can see bigger roots development.
 Then, take them out to the posts & plant them to get fruits.

 Some folks cut off about an inch of the dragon fruit outer flesh, revealing a hard vascular core inside, to promote faster root growth.
 The hard inner core is where the ground roots shoot out.
 They look something like these ones right here:

 Alternatively, you can let the cuttings sit dry or in dry, well-draining soil for 10-30 days (depending on local weather).
 When new roots shoot out, move them out to more sun & plant them in the ground or containers.